rhymer3431/computer-network/README.md

-# computer-network
+# Computer Network

-Writer Information
+## Writer Information

-Name: Kim Jinha
+- **Name:** Kim Jinha

-Major: AI
+- **Major:** AI

-Code: 202135751
+- **Code:** 202135751

-Socket Homwork - Quiz game
+## Socket Homework - Quiz Game

+### Project Overview
-Make a quiz game program using socket.
+Create a quiz game program using sockets.

-Goals
+### Goals
-1. read server information from "server_info.dat" in client program
+1. Read server information from `server_info.dat` in the client program.
-2. request question to server, get answer from user, and then request result to server.
+2. Request questions from the server, receive answers from the user, and then request results from the server.
-3. server should save a score of current user, and send to client when all questions end.
+3. The server should save the score of the current user and send it to the client when all questions are completed.
-4. use thread to allow multiple client.
+4. Use threads to allow multiple clients to connect simultaneously.

-Key Points (Server)
+### Key Points

+#### Server
-1. Server read qiz_ans.dat, and save each line contains question and answer separated by '/' (Q/A), using ArrayList.
+- Read `quiz_ans.dat`, saving each line containing a question and answer separated by `/` (Q/A) using an `ArrayList`.
-2. It was parallelized by turning the socket over to the thread so that the server could receive multiple clients.
+- Parallelize by delegating socket connections to threads to handle multiple clients.
-3. The command format was specified to indicate the client request in detail.
+- Specify command format to detail client requests.

-Key Points (Client)
-1. Simple decoration to implement quiz games
+#### Client
+- Implement simple decorations for the quiz game interface.
-2. The Client class focuses only on connecting to the server, and delegates communication with the server to the Client CommandHandler
+- The Client class focuses on connecting to the server, delegating communication to the `Client CommandHandler`.
-3. Disconnect notification to server to prevent abnormal termination
+- Send a disconnect notification to the server to prevent abnormal termination.